 Are there alternatives to traditional horseshoes?

-Much like clip-ons, horse boots can easily be removed when they’re not needed and are more flexible that traditional shoes.
+Much like clip-on’s, horse boots can easily be removed when they’re not needed and are more flexible than traditional shoes.
 They should only be used when riding or working the horse and never when turned out which is one of the reasons why they’re so popular.
 They offer the best of both worlds.

-If you want to use these instead of shoes then some horses will find them a little bit uncomfortable at first so its important to acclimatise them to the boots.
+If you want to use these instead of shoes then some horses will find them a little bit uncomfortable at first so it’s important to acclimatize them to the boots.
 This can easily be done by putting them on your horse for short periods (around 15 to 20 minutes) and then walking him around.
-After a few weeks he should be able to wear them properly.
+After a few weeks, he should be able to wear them properly.

 The main drawback to boots though is that some horses just don’t like them and will try to shake them off, this is because although they’re lightweight they do cover the whole hoof and can occasionally be felt against the fetlock.